rherrmann/eclipse-extras/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://rherrmann.github.io/eclipse-extras/repository/

 In the Eclipse main menu, click _Help > Install New Software…_.
-Then enter the URL above and select Eclipse Extras
+Then enter the URL above and select _Extras for the Eclipse IDE_.
+Expand the item to select only certain features of the Eclipse Extras package.

 ## Current Features